karpaff/hist-speech-spa-blog/README.md

 I found out Pavel Durov was keen on public speeches as well.
 He even had a special section at his site durov.com where he posted MP3 files with Kennedy, Luther King and other famous people speaking up.

 Unfortunately, the site durov.com/speeches hasn't been saved.
-You can now only see it using Wayback Machine.
+You can now only see it using Wayback Machine ([link](https://web.archive.org/web/20070208234912/http://www.durov.com/speeches.htm)).
 The downside is you can't listen to MP3 files.

 So I decided to restore 'the largest collection of speeches on the Russian network', as Durov called it.